-Eligible families with handicapped/disabled members needing specific handicap features of a unit will be selected first, for available units which are accessible in ways specifically adapted for their use.
+Eligible families with disabled members needing specific handicap features of a unit will be selected first, for available units which are accessible in ways specifically adapted for their use.

-The applicant will be notified when s/he nears the top of the list for an available unit.
-The applicant may refuse the first unit and continue to wait for another unit with no change in waitlist position, if applicant has good cause for refusing the unit offered.
-If an applicant rejects an offer without good cause, the applicant will be removed from the waiting list.
+Applicant households are placed on the waiting list for all unit sizes for which they qualify.
+The applicant will be notified when s/he nears the top of the waiting list for which a unit becomes available.
+The applicant may refuse the first unit size and continue to wait for another unit of the same type with no change in waitlist position, if applicant has good cause for refusing the unit size offered.
+If the applicant refuses the first unit type without good cause, the applicant will be removed from that unit type waiting list.
+The applicant household can continue to wait for the other unit size with no change in waitlist position.
+The household must either occupy the next vacant unit offered, or be removed from the other waiting list.